 How will your CRM help the enrollment funnel?

-One of the most talked about topics for anyone involved in admissions or enrollment management is the enrollment funnel.
+One of the most talked-about topics for anyone involved in admissions or enrollment management is the enrollment funnel.
 It helps to understand what it is and how to leverage it to optimize your resource allocation for successfully engaging your prospective students.

-The enrollment funnel is a tool that helps visualize and quantify your prospective students as they move through the stages of the enrollment process.
+An enrollment funnel is a tool that helps visualize and quantify your prospective students as they move through the stages of the enrollment process.
 While different schools may segment it slightly differently, there are generally several different stages.
 It usually goes like this: